What is a Cold Wallet?

 Hardware wallets

 A hardware wallet is a safe and convenient way to keep your private keys offline.
-These devices look like smartcards or USB sticks that can be connected to your smartphone or computer using apps, allowing you to access your assets efficiently.
+These physical devices look like smartcards or USB sticks that can be connected to your smartphone or computer using apps, allowing you to access your assets efficiently.

-How does cold storage work?
+How does a cold wallet work?

 When a transaction is required, the private key is retrieved from cold storage to sign the transaction offline.
 This offline-signing process adds an extra layer of security by preventing exposure to online threats.
 Once signed, the transaction can be broadcast to the network using an internet-connected device, ensuring seamless and secure asset management.